prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 />

 ### XD INTERACTIONS
 Let's watch this set of short videos to practice some common interacation design features in XD.
+Note: Download respective tutorial files on YouTube.

 - [Auto-animate transitions](https://youtu.be/9pRgHdJrCj8)
 - [Drag gesture](https://youtu.be/8w7MdxfBRFQ)